 Sling TV was the first and most well-known option to hit the market, but there are now over half a dozen of these Internet TV services available to consumers.
 Here is a complete list of US-based live TV streaming services currently available.

 One of the cheapest live TV services around, Philo was originally an internet streaming service for college campuses.
-It opened up to the public in 2017 and has since gained growing attention and competition from AT&T (WatchTV).
+It’s now the lowest-cost option on the market for live entertainment TV.

 Philo is unique in that it provides no sports channels and almost no news channels.
 There are also no local broadcast networks like NBC, ABC, Fox, or CBS.
-By ditching all of those options, Philo is able to provide its service for an extremely cheap $16 per month for 40 channels, or $20-per-month for 65+ channels after a 7-day free trial.
+By ditching all of those options, Philo is able to provide its service for an extremely cheap 25-per-month for 65+ channels after a 7-day free trial.

 If you want sports, local TV shows, or news channels, Philo isn’t for you.
 But if you find yourself regularly watching entertainment TV networks like the History Channel, Discovery Channel, IFC, Cooking Channel, HGTV, and similar cable networks, Philo is a great option to consider.